 The bottom line

-Right now, the entire debt settlement industry is under investigation by the New York Attorney General’s Office.
-So while it’s possible that there are good agencies out there, and debt settlement may work for a select few, I’d be very careful with any industry operating without regulation, that is afraid of talking to the media, and has been under investigation for bad behavior.
+Over the years I’ve come to the conclusion that, while it’s possible that there are good agencies out there, and debt settlement may work for a select few, I’m not going to recommend any industry operating without regulation, that is afraid of talking to the media, and has been under investigation multiple times for bad behavior.